-Every time I’m in town visiting one of my best friends who lives within walking distance, I love worshipping with her at this congregation.
-Temple Terrace church of Christ has long been a beacon of light both for the preachers they support and the young people within walking distance of Florida College.
-They always are ready to go the extra mile and consistently check-in to see if there is anything we visitors need, and we came pretty close to needing a place to "shelter" --- only not the spiritual shelter so many souls have found in this loving family of God, but in our case, quite physically!
+Every time I’m in town visiting one of my close friends who lives within walking distance, I love worshiping with her at this congregation.
+The Temple Terrace church of Christ has long been a beacon of light, both for the preachers they support and the young people within walking distance of Florida College.
+They are always ready to go the extra mile and consistently check-in to see if there is anything we visitors need, and we came pretty close to needing a place to "shelter" — only not the spiritual shelter so many souls have found in this loving family of God, but in our case, quite physically!
 I'll explain.

 When Mark and I had passed the city line into the town of Tampa, just a few miles before we could even land at the Temple Terrace church of Christ for Bible class, a "once every 25 years" tornado warning blared loudly on both our phones telling us to “find shelter immediately”.
 We didn’t say anything to each other, because whenever I say anything to Mark during a crisis he is always silent so he can focus on whatever the issue is.

-I have to be honest here --- the irony of this happening I found totally hysterical because in 2018 we’d researched the whole country to choose a location to purchase a rental to get out of some capital gains tax, and in the end, selected one in Wesley Chapel, Florida near Tampa, but only after talking Mark through his nervousness about one day living near “lightning capital of the world, Tampa --- with its hurricane zone and not to mention its sinkholes.
-The fact that just as we enter the city limits and before we can even park at the Temple Terrace church building, emergency alarms go off on our phones, was classic, and what we call “reinforcing bad behavior”, which in this case would be along the lines of “edginess”.
+I have to be honest here — the irony of this happening I found totally hysterical because in 2018 we’d researched the whole country to choose a location to purchase a rental to get out of some capital gains tax, and in the end, selected one in Wesley Chapel, Florida, near Tampa.
+This was only after talking Mark through his nervousness about one day living near Tampa, the “lightning capital of the world”, with its hurricane zone and, not to mention, its sinkholes.
+The fact that just as we enter the city limits and before we can even park at the Temple Terrace church building, emergency alarms go off on our phones, was classic.

-After a good class we were greeted by fellow Pacific Northwesterners, Abby Mountford and also Minerva Holk, who had just been hired at Florida College to run the new nursing program there.
-It was nice to see familiar faces we love.
-As we mingled more, I met Kim Keenan, an evangelist’s wife who, after some introductory exchanges, began to describe a wonderful string of baptisms that they had recently, many of which were related to each other and one of which we were delighted to witness while visiting.
+After a good class, we were greeted by fellow Pacific Northwesterners, Abby Mountford and Minerva Holk, the latter of whom had just been hired at Florida College to run the new nursing program there.
+It was a joy to see much-loved familiar faces.
+As we mingled more, I met Kim Keenan, an evangelist’s wife who, after some introductory exchanges, began to describe a wonderful string of baptisms that had occurred recently, many of which were related to each other and one of which we were delighted to witness while visiting.
 When Kim introduced me to her husband, Kerry, he elaborated more on all the new babes in Christ and walked Mark and me over to the bulletin board in the hall that had reports of many of the preachers that they support all over and even outside the country that had also had a surge of open hearts ready to make peace with and enter into a relationship with their Father in heaven during the COVID pandemic.
-Among them was Gregory L. Whipple who runs a prison ministry that had another 3 baptisms in March during COVID to add to the over 20 men who were baptized in the past 2 years.
+Among them was Gregory L. Whipple who runs a prison ministry that had another three baptisms in March during the pandemic to add to the over twenty men who were baptized in the past two years.
 Of the “white unto harvest” variety, the church’s report in West Harlem from August through October was exceptional.
-For your encouragement, Temple Terrace church of Christ and the congregation in West Harlem was kind enough to allow me to share this congregation’s wonderful report:
+For your encouragement, they were kind enough to allow me to share this congregation’s wonderful report:

 “Since my last letter, I am happy to report that there has been much more of the same incredible growth in God’s Kingdom here in the Northeast.
 Almost all of the people who were baptized into Christ in my last report continue to be very involved in the work here- being part of multiple studies throughout the week, bringing others to Bible studies, and reaching out and evangelizing in their daily lives.
 Many of them have been coming every Sunday to worship with us at West Harlem.